Wolverhampton

-Formerly governed under Staffordshire, the city grew initially as a market town specialising in the wool trade.
-In the Industrial Revolution, it became a major centre for coal mining, steel production, lock making, and the manufacture of cars and motorcycles.
-The economy of the city is still based on engineering, including a large aerospace industry, as well as the service sector.
+Historically in Staffordshire, Wolverhampton grew as a market town specialising in the wool trade.
+During the Industrial Revolution, it became a major centre for coal mining, steel production, lock making, and automotive manufacturing; the economy of the city is still based on engineering, including a large aerospace industry, as well as the service sector.
+The city is also home to the University of Wolverhampton.
+A town for most of its history, it gained city status in 2000.
+The M6 motorway runs just outside Wolverhampton's east and northeast borders, while the M54 motorway starts to the north and links the city with Telford.
+For railway travel, the city is served by Wolverhampton station, while the western terminus of the West Midlands Metro network is also located in the city.